AvrahamRaviv/FVOD_2025/README.md

-# Towards Formal Verification of Deep Neural Networks for Object Detection
+# Towards Formal Verification of Deep Neural Networks for Object Detection.

 This repository contains the artifact accompanying our FMCAD 2025 paper:

-**Towards Formal Verification of Deep Neural Networks for Object Detection**
+**Towards Formal Verification of Deep Neural Networks for Object Detection.**

 ## Repository Structure

 ```
+├── abcrown/    # Extended version of alpha-beta-CROWN with OD/IoU verification functionality
-├── train/      # Pre-processing scripts and data preparation
+├── train/      # Pre-processing scripts (training models, etc.) and data preparation
-├── eval/       # Modified abcrown with core IoU verification algorithm
 ├── analyze/    # Post-processing and result analysis
-├── data/
 ```

+- **abcrown/**: Forked and extended version of [alpha-beta-CROWN](https://github.com/Verified-Intelligence/alpha-beta-CROWN), with added support for object detection and IoU verification.
-- **train/** and **analyze/**: Contain scripts for pre- and post-processing related to our algorithm.
+- **train/** and **analyze/**: Contain pre- and post-processing utilities.
-- **eval/**: Hosts the main implementation of our Intersection over Union (IoU) verification algorithm.
+- The main entry point is [`abcrown/FVOD/verify_fc.py`](abcrown/FVOD/verify_fc.py), which demonstrates minimal example usage.
+You can customize arguments as needed.

+## Data

+Required data is automatically downloaded during the first run.

 ## Requirements